Blotch3D/Blotch3D/README.md

 lines added.
 If for some reason you want to recompile the shaders, use the "make\_effects.bat" file in the Blotch3D source folder to build them.
 But first be sure to add the path to 2MGFX.exe to the 'path' environment variable.
-Typically the path is something like "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\Tools".
+Typically, the path is something like "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\Tools".

 You can create your own shader files that are based on BlBasicEffect and